1949 Pacific typhoon season: Typhoon Kitty

-Kitty originated from an easterly wave that passed Kwajalein and intensified near 23 N and 15.4 E It is believed that intensification was the result of a westerly trough that moved to the. north of the storm prior to its detection.
-Further, the northwest movement into the nose of the Pacific high cell assisted in maintaining the gradient.
-Kitty began recurvature near 32 N and 140 E, but was never completed as the storm maintained a northerly movement across Honshu and dissipated near Hokkaido.
-Reconnaissance reported a maximum wind of 65 knots.
-Kitty inflicted more damage on the Tokyo area than any storm during the 1949 season.
-Gusts to 75 knots were reported along with torrential rains.
+Kitty originated from an easterly wave that passed Kwajalein and intensified near 23 N and 154 E. It is believed that intensification was the result of a westerly trough that moved to the north of the storm prior to its detection.
+Further, the northwest movement into the nose of the Pacific high cell carried out in maintaining the gradient.
+Kitty began recurvature near 32 N and 140 E, but was never completed as the storm maintained a northerly movement across Honshu and dissipated near Hokkaido; reconnaissance reported a maximum wind of 65 knots.
+Kitty cut a wide swathe of destruction in the Tokyo area than any storm during the 1949 season; gusts of up to 75 knots were reported along with torrential rains.
+Kitty is responsible for 135 deaths and 25 persons missing; it was one of the most destructive typhoons to hit Tokyo at that time.

 Typhoon Lise

 Tropical Cyclone Lise was first detected as a weak tropical low passing north of Guam and Saipan on 31 August, Navy Reconnaissance two days later established that this low had increased to typhoon intensity.
 Intensification is attributed to the low moving into a stagnant low pressure area in tho Philippine Sea.
 Lise began a sharp recurvature on 2 September and passed 70 miles southeast of Iwo Jima as an intense typhoon on 4 September.
 Maximum winds of 85 knots were experienced at Iwo Jima for a short period.